 Buzz Williams begins his second season as the head men’s basketball coach at Virginia Tech.
 Williams led the Hokies to an 11-22 overall record in his first season in Blacksburg.

 |Record Away||0-11 (.000) Games: 11|

 |Record Neutral||2-2 (.500) Games: 4|

-Williams comes to the Hokies following six seasons as the head coach of the Marquette Golden Eagles.
+Williams came to Virginia Tech following six seasons as the head coach of the Marquette Golden Eagles.
 At Marquette, Williams had a record of 139-69 and led the team to five NCAA appearances, including a trip to the regional finals in the 2012-13 season, the same season the team won the Big East Conference regular season title.
 Williams led the Golden Eagles to a 69-39 Big East Conference record during his time in Milwaukee.
 Six Marquette players have made it to the NBA during Williams’ tenure.
 In his eight seasons as a collegiate head coach, Williams has an overall record of 164-108.

 Williams was an assistant at Marquette in the 2007-08 season.
 MU concluded the year 25-10 and advanced to the second round of the NCAA Tournament for the first time since 2003.